DXPortugal/IoTLabs/content/lab-1-4-visualize-iot-data-with-powerbi.md

 ## Define the Input Data Stream
 The data will come in as a data stream from the Event Hub that was automatically created when you created the Azure IoT Hub.

-1. Click on the **INPUTS** header.
+1. Click on the **INPUTS** tab, inside JOB TOPOLOGY section.

 ![Create the input](/images/lab1_asa_newinputs.png)

-2. Click on *ADD*.
+2. An empty list of inputs will be presented.
+Let's click on **ADD**, on the top of the current blade.
 3. Complete the form as follows:

- - INPUT ALIAS - **DeviceInputStream**
+ - INPUT ALIAS - Name your output with something allusive to the input.
+For example **iotlabsASAinput**
- - Select **Data stream** in the Source Type.
+ - Select **Data stream** in the SOURCE TYPE.
- - Select **IoT Hub** in the Source option.
+ - Select **IoT Hub** in the SOURCE option.
  - SUBSCRIPTION - Choose your subscription.
+You have the option 'Use IoT hub from current subscription'.
- - CHOOSE AN IOT HUB - Choose the IoT Hub you created earlier.
+ - IoT HUB - Specify the name of the IoT Hub you created earlier.
+ - Leave the ENDPOINT option on the default : **Messaging**.
  - SHARED ACCESS POLICY NAME - Leave this as the default, which should be *iothubowner*.
  - CONSUMER GROUP - Select $Default.
- - Leave the defaults options on the rest of the form options (Event Serialization Format:JSON and Encoding:UTF8) and click on Create.
+ - Leave the defaults options on the rest of the form options (Event Serialization Format:**JSON** and Encoding:**UTF8**) and click on Create.

 ![Stream Analytics input definition](/images/lab1_asa_inputconfig.png)